-In order for a pregnancy to occur naturally the ovary releases an egg at ovulation which travels through the Fallopian tube where it meets the sperm and is fertilised.
+In order for a pregnancy to occur naturally the ovary releases an egg at ovulation which travels through the Fallopian tube where it meets the sperm and is then fertilised.
 The fertilised egg enters the uterine cavity where it implants in the thickened lining of the uterus (the endometrium).
-In IVF treatment, the ovaries are stimulated to produce a number of eggs which are collected and mixed with sperm in the laboratory, allowing fertilisation to occur.
+Through IVF treatment, the ovaries are stimulated to produce a number of eggs which are then collected and mixed with sperm in the laboratory, this then allows fertilisation to occur.
 The developing embryos are monitored closely and the healthiest embryos are then transferred into the uterus to allow implantation to occur.

 Couples who may require IVF treatment may present with some of the following issues: